ben-yip/momentus/README.md

 ```

 # Examples
-Before checking out the examples in the repo, clone then run npm install.
+Before checking out the examples in the repo, clone then run `npm install`.
 #### more examples
 - [jQuery.momentus](https://codepen.io/Aldlevine/pen/yCrbA)
 - [Price is Right Wheel - Better Inertia](https://codepen.io/Aldlevine/pen/yGLqd)
 - [Custom Scroll with Momentum and Parallax](https://codepen.io/Aldlevine/pen/Jowke)

 # Copyright
-This plugin is originally written by [Aaron Levine](https://codepen.io/Aldlevine/), on Fri, 12/08/2017.
+- This plugin is originally written by [Aaron Levine](https://codepen.io/Aldlevine/), on Fri, 12/08/2017.
-Since it can neither be found on Github nor NPM, I reckon it's good to share this great piece of code on these platforms.
+- Since it can neither be found on Github nor NPM, I reckon it's good to share this great piece of code on these platforms.
-Amendments might be made to this plugin in the future.
+- Amendments might be made to this plugin in the future.